What Is An EPIRB or Emergency Position Indicating Radio Beacon?

 - Both brackets allow for manual activation of the beacon while in the bracket as long as the beacon antenna is positioned to the sky

-- Category 1 Brackets provide protection for the EPIRB from UV exposure
+- Category 1 Brackets provide protection for the EPIRB from UV exposure and extreme weather conditions

-How To Register an EPIRB?
+How To Register An EPIRB?

 You are required to register your EPIRB with your local authority.
 Here are a few situations where you should file an EPIRB registration: